AndrewRussellNet/FNA-Template/README.md

 It has been tested with Visual Studio 2010 (on Windows) and Visual Studio Community 2017 (on macOS), and should work with other versions of Visual Studio, MonoDevelop, or directly with MSBuild.

-It uses MonoGame's content pipeline for building assets (except shaders), but does not use MonoGame at runtime.
-It does NOT require XNA or XNA Game Studio.

 FNA Template is released under the Microsoft Public License.
 The contents of the "`FNATemplate`" directory, excluding the Roboto font, are additionally placed in the public domain and licenced under CC0.